W4G1/multithreading/README.md

 ```

 #### Node.js
-To use the `multithreading` package with Node.js, it is necessary to install the [web-worker](https://www.npmjs.com/package/web-worker) package because Node.js does not support web workers by default.
+To use the `multithreading` package with Node.js, and to keep the bundle size as small as possible, it is necessary to install the [web-worker](https://www.npmjs.com/package/web-worker) package separately because Node.js does not support web workers by default.

 ```bash
 npm install web-worker